AliceCengal/AliceCengal.github.io/_posts/2014-04-23-android-scala-template.markdown

 </LinearLayout>
 {% endhighlight %}

 `LinearLayout` is the parent container that hold all the contents of a window.
-Inside it as a `TextView` that displays a short snippet of text.
-You can change everything about how the text should look like here by setting the appropriate parameters.
+Inside it is a `TextView` that displays a short snippet of text.
+You can change everything about how the text should look like by setting the appropriate parameters here.

-When you run the app, it should look like the image shown at the top of this page.
+When you eventually run the app, it should look like the image shown at the top of this page.

 ### `AndroidManifest.xml`

 > The manifest file presents essential information about your app to the Android system, information the system must have before it can run any of the app's code.[^manifest]

 You will be making minor changes to this file as you develop the app.
-Change `manifest::package` from `com.marsupial.wallaby` to a different package name when you want to create a different app.
+Change the value of `manifest::package` from `com.marsupial.wallaby` to a different package name when you want to create a different app.
 The package name chosen affects the folder structure of `src`. `application::android:label` is the app's name, and `icon` is obviously the icon.
 Both of these will determine how the app will look like in the phone's Apps list.

 ### Running the example app